PocketBase vs Linode (Akamai)

 Starting priceFreeFrom €5/mo

-Best forDevelopers who want the simplest possible backend for small apps and prototypes in a single binaryDevelopers who want reliable VPS with built-in DDoS protection and don't want to pay extra for CDN integration
+Best forDevelopers who want the simplest possible backend for small apps and prototypes in a single binaryDevelopers and SysAdmins who want straightforward VPS hosting with API-first management and transparent pricing.

 Specifications (entry plan)